-Students enrolled in a second degree must complete a minimum of 30 credit hours and meet all faculty and departmental requirements for the degree.
+Students enrolled in a second degree must meet the University residency requirement with a minimum of 36 credits major requirement and all faculty and departmental requirements for the degree.
 Students should satisfy the General Education requirements of one major.

-- A minimum of 15 credit hours earned on the basis of regular graded courses (not tutorial or special project type courses) is required for a minor (refer to the requirements of various faculties/schools).
+- A minimum of 15 credit hours earned on the basis of regular graded courses (not tutorial or special project type courses) is required for a minor (refer to the requirements of each faculty/school).

 - At least 9 credit hours of coursework must be completed at AUB.

-Students should refer to the catalogue of the concerned faculties/schools for further information on the requirements of each minor.
-To graduate with a minor, a student must attain an average of 70 (GPA: 2.2) or more in courses taken to satisfy the requirements of that minor.
-Faculties/Schools may enforce stricter requirements for minor grade average.
-The minor will appear in the student’s transcript but will not be stated on the degree.
+Students should refer to the relevant catalogue section for each faculty/school for further information on the requirements of each minor.
+To graduate with a minor, a student must attain an average of 2.3 or more in courses taken to satisfy the requirements of that minor.
+The minor will appear on the student’s transcript but will not appear on the degree.

-Students can introduce final adjustments to their schedules during the add/drop period.
-The add/drop period normally extends for one week starting the second day of classes.
+Students can introduce final adjustments to their schedules during the change of schedule (drop andadd)period.
+Thisperiod normally extends for one week starting the second day of classes.